What to Cook for Super Bowl Sunday

 This refrigerated-dough based pizza recipe is topped with a ricotta blend, three more cheeses and a tangle of deeply flavored sauteed onions.

 If you need a final tipping point reason to buy an air fryer, people, this just might be it.

 Slathering herby and scalliony salsa verde between pieces of baguette – a delicious and cheerfully green take on garlic bread.

-A new, easy way to get to heavenly grilled cheese sandwiches (with step by step instructions and photos!)
+A new, easy way to get to heavenly grilled cheese sandwiches in your air fryer (with step by step instructions and photos!)

 Layered up with marinara sauce and lots of mozzarella, these are the meatball subs dreams are made of.